 Distances: From Florence to Prato - 14 miles; to Pistoia - 25 miles; to Montecatini Terme - 31 miles;to Lucca - 47 Miles.

 Prato to Pistoia - 13 miles; Pistoria to Montecatini Terme - 11 miles; Montecatini Terme to Lucca - 19 miles

-Situated on the flat summit of a large butte of volcanic tufa, Orvieto is one of the most beautiful cities in Italy's region named Umbria.
+One of the most dramatic hill towns in Italy.
 The site of the city is among the most dramatic in Europe, rising above the almost-vertical faces of tufa cliffs that are completed by defensive walls built of the same stone.
-The main attraction of the town is the spectacular Duomo, one of Italy's finest Gothic buildings dating from 1290.
+The main attraction of the town is the spectacular Duomo, one of Italy`s finest Gothic buildings dating from 1290.
 Its glittering mosaic facade is visible for miles around.

 A former Roman settlement, Padua's importance grew during the 13th and 16th centuries when it had become the second biggest university city in Europe.
 Dante and Copernicus studied here, Petrarch and Galileo taught here.
 It has a picturesque atmosphere.
 "Basilica di Sant'Antonio" with the grave of "Sant'Antonio" is the most important attraction.
 Here one can also admire works by medieval and renaissance artists, such as Giotto.
 The Prato della Valle, the biggest square in Europe is worth a visit.